How to boost your skin’s collagen levels

 It’s called beauty sleep for a reason.
 If you don’t get enough rest each night then your skin cells don’t have a chance to regenerate and you won’t wake up looking refreshed.
 As we sleep the skin makes new collagen to heal and repair itself.
 So it’s crucial to aim for the recommended eight hours each night.

-Lumity Day and Nighttime Supplements are packed with ingredients to keep your skin, hair and nails in optimal health and when it comes to boosting collagen, the all important vitamin C they contain is vital.
+Lumity Morning and Night Supplements are packed with ingredients to keep your skin, hair and nails in optimal health and when it comes to boosting collagen, the all important vitamin C they contain is vital.
 As is vitamin E which is essential to collagen rebuilding.
 Add these supplements to your balanced diet to be your most radiant self.

 Massage Your Skin